CQX96/CQX96-Linux/Documentation/networking/dsa/dsa.rst

 ring topology.
 Both HSR and PRP use supervision frames for monitoring the health of the network and for discovery of other nodes.

-In Linux, both HSR and PRP are implemented in the hsr driver, which instantiates a virtual, stackable network interface with two member ports.
+In CQX96, both HSR and PRP are implemented in the hsr driver, which instantiates a virtual, stackable network interface with two member ports.
 The driver only implements the basic roles of DANH (Doubly Attached Node implementing HSR) and DANP (Doubly Attached Node implementing PRP); the roles